eloqdata/eloq-website/website/eloqkv/configure-eloqkv-resource.md

 ### Configure resource

-To ensure that EloqKV can be properly scheduled and run by EKS, we strongly recommend that you configure the Pod's QoS (Guaranteed-level quality of service) and make the resource limit equal to the request.
-Also, because EloqKV uses a multi-core architecture to maximize performance, the EloqKV service should have at least 2 CPU units.
+To ensure that EloqDB can be properly scheduled and run by EKS, we strongly recommend that you configure the Pod's QoS (Guaranteed-level quality of service) and make the resource limit equal to the request.
+Also, because EloqDB uses a multi-core architecture to maximize performance, the EloqDB service should have at least 2 CPU units.

 ### Configure EloqKV

-To deploy EloqKV, you need to declare the EloqKVCluster CR. refer to the following example for specificity:
+To deploy EloqDB, you need to declare the EloqDBCluster CR. refer to the following example for specificity:

 ```yaml
 kind: Namespace